smartcontractkit/documentation/docs/chainlink-automation/faqs.md

 ## Will Chainlink Automation work for my use case?

 For help with your specific use case, [contact us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-keepers) to connect with one of our Solutions Architects.
-You can also ask questions about Chainlink Automation on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=chainlink) or the [#keepers channel](https://discord.com/channels/592041321326182401/821350860302581771) in our [Discord server](https://discord.gg/qj9qarT).
+You can also ask questions about Chainlink Automation on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=chainlink) or the [#automation channel](https://discord.com/channels/592041321326182401/821350860302581771) in our [Discord server](https://discord.gg/qj9qarT).
 [Utility contracts](../utility-contracts) can also help you get started quickly.

 ## I registered my upkeep successfully, but I can’t see it.
 How can I find my upkeeps?